Laboratory measurements of energy partitioning and anomalous electron heating in magnetized, perpendicular collisionless shocks: Results

+\autoref{fig:shock evolution}a and b) present the time- and wavelength-resolved raw spectral data for an experiment observing the transit of a collisionless shock past the Thomson scattering volume.
+We first discuss the qualitative features of the data before discussing detailed fitting below.

+The EPW data (Fig.~\ref{fig:shock evolution}a) shows a strong time dependence of the separation of the red- and blue- shifted resonances, where $\Delta \omega \approx \pm \omega_{pe} \propto n_e^{1/2}$.
+Meanwhile, the IAW spectrum (Fig.~\ref{fig:shock evolution}b) provides detailed information about the ions.
+We immediately recognize that the ion spectrum strongly redshifts and broadens at the shock transit time.
+Since ion centroid $\propto \mathbf{k}\cdot \mathbf{u}$, this indicates a rapid velocity jump of the ions near the shock.

-The raw spectral images [Fig. \ref{fig:shock evolution}a and b] provide qualitative shock information.
-The EPW resonance separation $\Delta\lambda_{\text{EPW}}\propto \sqrt{n_e}$, whilst IAW centroid $\propto \mathbf{k}\cdot \mathbf{u}$.
-From $t = 6.5$ ns to $7.5$ ns, the plasma is low density and stationary.
-At $t=7$ ns, a secondary Doppler-shifted IAW feature from fast ions emerges.
-At $t=7.5$ ns, the EPW resonances separate indicating a steep density jump; this is the shock.
-Simultaneously, the IAW spectrum broadens (losing the double-peak resonance) and redshifts.
-For $t\gtrsim9$ ns, the piston double-peaked IAW spectrum is observed.
+These data indicate the passage of a shock past the scattering volume, including a rapid jump in the plasma density (via the EPW) and acceleration of the ions (via the IAW) relative to the lab frame, as the measurement first observes the upstream, through the shock, the downstream, and finally the piston.
+We indicate the timing on Fig. 2(a,b) as follows: From $t = 6.5$ ns to $7.5$ ns, the diagnostic probes the upstream, where the plasma is low density and stationary.
+At $t=7.5$ ns, the EPW resonances rapidly separate indicating a steep density jump; this is the shock front.
+Simultaneously, the IAW spectrum broadens (losing the double-peak resonance) and redshifts going into the downstream.
+In addition, slightly before the shock at $t=7$ ns, we also note that a secondary Doppler-shifted IAW feature from fast ions emerges, potentially indicative of ions reflected from the shock front.
+For $t\gtrsim9$ ns, the double-peaked IAW spectrum re-emerges, indicating the piston plasma.